Finding books during the Covid-19 closures

 - You may need to change the words you are using - use the search strategy worksheet to help you with this.

 Help!
 That’s too complicated / I still can’t find anything!

 - Search for Ebrary in Summon and click on the link you are given (for Proquest Academic Complete).
 This is our main eBook site also called EBookCentral, you can search with keywords or browse by subject.

 - Our second biggest general eBook site is VLebooks.

 - DOAB and OAPEN offer a range of full-length good quality academic books for free in all subjects (but more in the social sciences).

-- We have a list of our main ebook suppliers and there are more in the additional online resources.
+- We have a list of our main ebook suppliers.

 - Have you tried looking for other books on the same topic by the same author(s)?